 It is Independence Day.
 There is red, white, and blue bunting hung from porches and windows.
 The air has the scent of smoke; it’s there in the background but always present.
-You almost don’t notice it, the smell of charcoal and cooking meat, of firecracker gunpowder, till the breeze comes and suddenly you are surrounded by it.
+You almost don’t notice it, the smell of charcoal and cooking meat, of firecracker gunpowder, till the breeze comes, and suddenly you are surrounded by it.
 It surrounds you and wraps you up, it is a good smell.
 It is the smell of high summer.
 It is our Nation’s birthday and today we are all patriots.
-We celebrate the ideas, the ideals, the American myth, with family and food and colorful explosions in the sky.
+We celebrate the ideas, the ideals, and the American myth, with family and food and colorful explosions in the sky.

 Growing up in Philadelphia this day always held a special meaning for me.
 It happened here, I could say, right here in the same place I live, the country I live in was created here, was born here.
-And I could go to the places where these things happened; I could see the history, touch the past.
+And I could go to the places where these things happened; I could see the history, and touch the past.
 I could go to the house where Betsy Ross sewed the first flag, walk the cobblestone streets, and I could enter the chambers where the words were written and the documents signed.
 It meant a lot to me, that history; knowing that we were special, my city, my people.
 And when the fireworks went off it was because of us and what happened here.

 I remember walking down the long, green manicured lawn of Independence Mall searching for a place to lay our blankets.
 There was me, my mother, my brother, my aunt, and my uncle.
-My uncle Joe complaining in muffled curses about having to carry the heavy Styrofoam cooler, just pick a goddamn spot already.
+My Uncle Joe complained in muffled curses about having to carry the heavy Styrofoam cooler, just pick a goddamn spot already.
 The cooler was filled with American cheese sandwiches with mustard on Stroehmann white bread in plastic baggies and there was Schlitz beer in cans for the adults and Frank’s grape soda for my brother and me.

 And while we waited for dark, for Showtime, we would go and see the Liberty Bell.
 We would wait in line for our chance to reach across that red velvet rope to touch it, to run our finger down the crack.
 The famous crack, because the bell was rung so hard when freedom came the bell cracked.
-That’s not what really happened of course, it’s just a myth.
+That’s not what really happened, of course, it’s just a myth.
 But it’s a good myth so we keep telling it.

 Years later I left Philadelphia and moved as far across the country as was possible to San Francisco.
 And one particular year my girlfriend Vikki and I went to see the fireworks over the Golden Gate Bridge.
 Dressed in tie-dyes and torn jeans we walked along the green hills of the Presidio with our blankets and me, mumbling curses all the while, carrying a backpack loaded down with Bartles & James wine coolers and Anchor Steam beer.
 Vikki was urging me on, just a little further we need to be close to the water.
 Just pick a goddamn spot already I thought to myself.